 Creator’s Keywords: free spirit, visionary

-The “court cards” of the Wild Unknown bare the titles Daughter (equivalent to Pages in the Rider Waite tradition), Son (Knight), Mother (Queen) and Father (King).
+The court cards of the Wild Unknown bare the titles Daughter (equivalent to Pages in the Rider Waite tradition), Son (Knight), Mother (Queen) and Father (King).
 These titles are more in line with the natural world theme of the Wild Unknown, and I like that they are less hierarchal than the traditional titles.
+For a better understanding of the concept of court cards, see this post.

 I’ve had some difficulty making sense of the choice to use snakes in the suit of wands.
 However, as I pondered this further, I began to look into snakes in the Chinese zodiac.
 In this system, snakes are associated with the fire element, which is in turn associated with the suit of wands.
 Snakes also seem powerful, forward-oriented and independent.
 Perhaps this is how the connection was drawn.

 The Daughter of Wands is a sweetly charming character.
 She is coiled around a blossoming wand, her body forming a figure 8, or the lemniscate symbol (representing infinity).
-She looks graceful and flexible, ready to incorporate into her environment whatever suits her fancy.
+She looks graceful and flexible.
+She takes whatever suits her fancy and incorporates it into her environment.

 She is colored with red and yellow, making her stand out from the harsh black background.
 The tip of her tail curves gracefully, giving her an artistic flair.
 She is a creative and original character, someone with an infinite imagination.
 She lives life in her own fresh, original way – she is not bound by the status quo.